ccwxp116/SocialMediaAnalysisPSI/README.md

 ## Overview

 This project provides an end-to-end solution for collecting, processing, and analyzing social media data to identify significant determinants of social media engagement.
 It includes:
-- Applying **NLP techniques** such as tokenization and lemmatization to convert raw text into analyzable data.
-- Using **machine learning models** to correlate social media text and metadata with engagement metrics (e.g., likes, comments).

-## Features

 - **Automated Data Scraping**:
   - Collect structured and unstructured data from major social media platforms.